4GeeksAcademy/vanillajs-hello/README.md

 # Hello World with Vanilla JS

-Start coding a JS/HTML/CSS website in 30 seconds by opening this template in [Codespaces](https://github.com/codespaces/new/?repo=4GeeksAcademy/vanillajs-hello) or [Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/vanillajs-hello.git).
+Start coding a JS/HTML/CSS website in 30 seconds by opening this template using [4Geeks.com provisioning bridge](https://breathecode.herokuapp.com/v1/provisioning/public/container/new?repo=https://github.com/4GeeksAcademy/vanillajs-hello).

 ## Before you begin

 Install the packages by typing: `npm install`.

 ### How do I run my website to see live changes?

 Type on the command line `$ npm run start` and type localhost on the browser.